 The challenge: Remote sales rely not only on a steady internet connection but a decent level of technical competency and knowledge of the latest sales technologies.
 Can sales teams keep up?

-The solution: Minimize technical interruptions by investing in technological solutions designed to facilitate the sales process.
+The solution: Minimize technical interruptions by investing in technological solutions to facilitate sales.
 Then, take time to get to grips with your chosen tools and technology ahead of time.
 You might consider:

 Difficulty maintaining prospect interest